How to Pass HSK 6: Strategies for Mastering the Exam

-The HSK 6 is the highest level in the series of Chinese proficiency tests known as the 汉语水平考试 (Hànyǔ Shuǐpíng Kǎoshì).
-Notoriously tricky and requiring focused preparation, the exam is a worthwhile challenge for anyone who’d like to prove their Mandarin fluency to universities, prospective employers, or just to themselves.
-Read on to learn everything you need to know about the HSK 6!
+The HSK 6 is one of the most advanced levels in the series of Chinese proficiency tests known as the 汉语水平考试 (Hànyǔ Shuǐpíng Kǎoshì).
+Notoriously tricky and requiring focused preparation, the exam is a worthwhile challenge for anyone who'd like to prove their Mandarin fluency to universities, prospective employers, or just to themselves.

 a CLI student talking to his Chinese teacher about the HSK 6